-Mr. Mohammed O. Al Omair, a Saudi citizen, resides in Riyadh, Saudi Arabia and previously served as Senior Vice President & Deputy Chief Executive Officer for FAL Holdings Arabia Co.
-Ltd. He holds a BA Degree in Political Science and a Master of Public Administration from the University of Washington.
+Mr. Mohammed O. Al Omair, a Saudi citizen, resides in Riyadh, Saudi Arabia, and previously served as Senior Vice President & Deputy Chief Executive Officer for Fal Holdings Arabia Co.
+Ltd. Prior to his service with Fal, he held a senior position with the Gulf Cooperation Counsel (GCC), a six-nation organization of Arab nations in the region.
+He holds a Bachelor of Arts Degree in Political Science and a Master of Public Administration from the University of Washington.
+We believe that this experience, as well as his leadership abilities, brings valuable experience and skill to our board of directors.